Eyelid Lift Newport Beach

 Upper eyelid surgery: Dr. Rosing will mark the natural lines and creases of your lids and keep your scars as hidden as possible along these natural folds.
 Fine sutures will be used to close the incisions, thereby minimizing scar visibility.

-Lower eyelid surgery: In traditional blepharoplasty, Dr. Rosing will make the incision in an inconspicuous site along the lash line and smile creases of the lower lid.
+Lower eyelid surgery: In traditional Eyelid Enhancement, Dr. Rosing will make the incision in an inconspicuous site along the lash line and smile creases of the lower lid.
 In a transconjunctival approach, Dr. Rosing corrects eyelid puffiness caused by excess fat by making an incision inside the lower eyelid.
 This technique requires no external incision, but it cannot be used to remove excess skin